Professor Seyyed Hossein Nasr

 Professor Seyyed Hossein Nasr is University Professor of Islamic Studies at George Washington University.
 He remains one of the most influential Muslim scholars in the world for his work on Islamic tradition and philosophy.
 He is the only Muslim to be included in the Library of Living Philosophers and has written over 50 books and over 500 articles.

 Background and Career: Nasr was born in Iran and raised in a house of scholars and physicians.
-He was sent to school in the USA, won a scholarship to MIT for undergraduate studies in physics and obtained a doctorate in the history of science and philosophy from Harvard.
+He was sent to school in the USA, won a scholarship to MIT for undergraduate studies in physics, and obtained a doctorate in the history of science and philosophy from Harvard.
 He returned to Iran in 1958 where he swiftly rose through academic ranks to become Vice-Chancellor of Tehran University and then President of Aryamehr University.
 The 1979 Iranian revolution forced Nasr to leave Iran and so he settled in the USA.